sharmasapna/airbnb-analysis-using-causal-inference/README.md

 ```
 ├── home\n
-│   ├── analysis.ipynb   --- Main Notebook with the analysis
+│   ├── airbnb_analysis.ipynb   --- Main Notebook with the analysis
 │   ├── model_tests_notebook.ipynb  		 --- R notebook with the tests used in the main notebook
 │   ├── data
 │       ├── listings.csv        			---data directly from Airbnb